In May 2019 Concordia University Press launched its first catalogue. You can read it here: concordia.ca/press/catalogue.

 Authors, Publishers, Readers, Texts: Studies in Book History and Print Culture

-Sponsored by the Bibliographical Society of Canada (BSC) and under the editorship of Ruth Bradley-St-Cyr (University of Ottawa), Authors, Publishers, Readers, Texts will publish new scholarship in the fields of bibliography, book history, and print culture broadly defined.
+Edited by Ruth Panofsky (Ryerson University) and sponsored by the Bibliographical Society of Canada (BSC), Authors, Publishers, Readers, Texts: Studies in Book History and Print Culture will publish new scholarship in the fields of bibliography, book history, and print culture broadly defined.
 The first book in the series is expected to appear in 2020.

 Series Advisory Board